gleisonsdm/Kuifje-Documentation/Chapter 02/Set.md

 ### Union

 To perform the union of two sets, the operator is the plus.
-Kuifje detect that both variables are sets, and creates a new set with all elements.
+Kuifje detects that both variables are sets, and creates a new set with all elements.
 If a value is duplicated,

 #### Example - Union of Sets